This is part 2 of WHAT IS ELECTRICITY. Loading...

 components of matter.
 Electricity has mass, although for electrons the

-electricity is very visible: objects are visible because light is
+electricity is easily seen: objects are visible because light is

 look at a bunch of atoms, we see only the atoms' outer shell, we see

 only the electrons... we see only the "electricity".
-Electricity causes
+Electricity scatters

 colors by vibrating resonantly in response to light waves.
 Conductors